-- Weight loss >10% during the last 6 months - Previous diagnosed and treated extrahepatic metastatic disease - Previous diagnosed other metastatic cancer (e.g. malignant melanoma, breast cancer) - Patients who have not received standard pre-operative, per-operative or post-operative treatment for the primary CRC - Right sighted primary CRC tumor - Palliative resection of primary CRC tumor - Molecular markers associated with poor outcome (BRAF pos [17,36] - MSI high status, because these patients could profit from immunotherapy. - Primary tumor pN2 status - Women who are pregnant or breast feeding - Any reason why, in the opinion of the MDT, the patient could not be included.
+- Primary tumor histology of undifferentiated adenocarcinoma and signet ring cell carcinoma [ref 40,41] - Radiological or biochemical evidence or both of progressive disease observed while receiving bridging chemotherapy is a contraindication to liver transplantation.
+The indication can be reconsidered if the patient is responding after a switch in chemotherapy or in case chemotherapy is not an option TACE can be considered. - Molecular markers associated with poor outcome: BRAF pos [17,36] - MSI high status, because these patients could profit from immunotherapy. - Unintentional weight loss >10% during the last 6 months - Women who are pregnant or breast feeding - Any reason why, in the opinion of the MDT, the patient could not be included.
 With this sentence we mean that acceptance on the waiting list for liver transplantation is not only based on the above mentioned oncological criteria, but the patient should be generally fit for transplantation.
 General in- and exclusion criteria for liver transplantation also account for these patients.